KnightVR/SteamVRSupport/README.md

 Download the Virtual Desktop Streamer application on your computer from [here](https://www.vrdesktop.net/)

-Install Virtual Desktop app using SideQuest [download sidequest](https://sidequestvr.com/setup-howto) [Virtual Desktop App](https://sidequestvr.com/app/16/virtual-desktop)
+Install Virtual Desktop app using [SideQuest](https://sidequestvr.com/setup-howto) [Virtual Desktop App](https://sidequestvr.com/app/16/virtual-desktop)

 To run a Unity application that has been built for SteamVR: